-3. Yet, we feel the difficulties of our way of working.
-One of the Teachers suggested that the Governors from all over Canada would meet at least twice a year, but we think this is not feasible.
+3: Yet, we feel the difficulties of our way of working.
+One of the Teachers suggested that the Governors from allover Canada would meet at least twice a year, but we think this is not feasible.
 On the other hand we feel that something should be done in the matter, although it will be difficult.
 Perhaps one meeting of all the Governors could be made possible once a year.
-Or, if this would be too much: a meeting of all the Governors just before, or on one of the first days of a General Synod. so that all the matters brought to the Synod by the Governors together.
-If this is not feasible either, we would suggest to the Synod to appoint more Governors so that those in the East and West as well will be able to meet separately.
+Or, if this would be too much: a meeting of all the Governors just before, or on one of the first days of a General Synod, so that all the matters brought to the Synod by the Governors have had the full attention of a complete meeting of all the Governors together.
+If this is not feasible either we would suggest to the Synod to appoint more Governors so that those in the East and West as well-will be able to meet separately.
 Naturally these meetings will have to inform each other about their thoughts, suggestions and decisions and submit them to their mutual approval.
 These meetings might coincide with the classical meetings but of course it would be up to the Governors themselves to arrange this.

-4. In order to make it possible to execute Art.
+4: In order to make it possible to execute Art.
 2 and 5 of our Instruction (Acts 1962, Art.
-171) we asked the Teaching Staff to provide us with a "Series Lectionum" but until now we did not receive any suggestion from them in this respect.
+161) we asked the Teaching Staff to provide us with a "Series Lectionum" but untill now we did not receive any suggestion from them in this respect.

-We also asked them to draw up a complete Curriculum for the theological study for people who have a B.A. or equivalent degree.
-The result of this shall be submitted to you as soon as possible.
+We also asked them to draw up a complete Curriculum for the Theological stady, for people who have a B.A. or equivalent degree.
+The result of this ahall be submitted to you as soon as possible.

-In this connection we want to mention a request from a brother who wanted to be admitted to the theological studies without having the required degree.
-The possibility of a "supplementary examination" was mentioned, but the Governors felt that it was not in their province to set up such an examination.
-However, they feel that people like this brother should be given a fair chance.
-Therefore they want to suggest General Synod to do what they could not do, namely: to set up a "supplementary examination" for exceptional cases.
-In our opinion the requirements for such an examination should be broadly the same as those for the "propaedeutisch examen" in the Netherlands.
-That means that such people should study Latin (e.g. Augustin, Calvin), Greek (New Testament), Hebrew, Confession (e.g. K. Schilder, Christelijke Religie).
-Capita Selecta of Philosophy.

-The above mentioned brother was advised to start the study for a B.A. degree as soon as possible; as far as we know he followed our advice, yet hoping that you will assist him in this respect, giving him the opportunity to enter the theological studies by passing a "supplementary examination".
-We gladly support him in this.!
+In this connection we want to mention a request from a brother who wanted to be admitted to the Theological studies without having the required degree.
+The possibility of a "Supplementary examination" was mentioned, but the Governors felt that it was not in their province to set up such an examination.
+However they feel that people like this brother should be given a fair chance.
+Therefore, they want to suggest General Synod to do what they could not do, namely: to set up a "Supplementary examination" for exceptional cases.
+In our ppinion the requirements for such an examination should be broadly the same as those for the "Propaedeutisch examen" in the Netherlands.
+That means, that such people should study: Latin (e.g. Augustin, Calvin), Greek (New Tostament!), Hebrew, Confession (e.g. K.Schilder, Christelijke Religie), Capita selecta of Philosophy.
+The above mentioned brother was advised to start the study for a B.A. degree as soon as possible; as far as we know he followed our advice, yet hoping that you will assist him in this respect, giving him the opportunity to enter the Theological studies by passing a "Supplementary examination".
+We gladly support him, in this!